 During Fiscal Year 2018, Officers proactively identified 347 code violations along these designated "Gateways".
 For a view of the gateway streets, please click the "Case Map (with gateway streets highlighted)".

-Citizen with a concern or question about any code related issue can contact Code Enforcement at 850-436-5500 during regular business hours to speak directly with a staff member.
+Citizens with a concern or question about any code related issue can contact Code Enforcement at 850-436-5500 during regular business hours to speak directly with a staff member.

 Any complaints received during regular business hours will be investigated that same day.
-If you call after hours, on a weekend, holiday, or during scheduled Special Magistrate hearings, a message can be left and the complaint will be investigated the following business day.
-A citizen can also utilize the City's "311" system to register a complaint or e-mail any of our staff members directly.
-E-mail addresses are listed in the Department Directory link under the "Contact Us" column.
-If the complaint can not be handled by code enforcement staff directly, we will forward the complaint to the proper agency for handling.
+If you contact our office after hours, on a weekend, holiday, or during scheduled Special Magistrate hearings, a message can be left, and the complaint will be investigated the following business day.
+A citizen can also utilize the City’s "311" system to register a complaint or e-mail any of our staff members directly.
+E-mail addresses are listed in the Department Directory.
+If the complaint cannot be addressed by code enforcement staff our office will forward the complaint to the appropriate agency.

 Please see our FAQ’s regarding anonymous complaints.